edwardoughton/pytal/README.md

-**pytal** enables researchers to examine trade-offs in infrastructure decisions relating to technologies, infrastructure sharing, regulation and taxation, with the ultimate aim of helping to connect more people to the Internet.
+**pytal** enables researchers to examine trade-offs in infrastructure decisions relating to technologies, infrastructure sharing, regulation and taxation, with the ultimate aim of helping to connect more people to a faster Internet.

 Citation
 ---------